-1. Location Does Count.
+Location Does Count

-You must have heard the real estate slogan about "location, location, location," but it is always true.
+You must have heard the real estate slogan about "location, location, location", but it is always true.
 Location is crucial.
 Think about the commute to your place of employment?
 What are the local schools, shopping centers, public transportation, seniors' services and other public amenities like?
 Is the area all zoned for residential?
 You don't want to end up next to a commercial building.
 Even if the home itself is perfect in every way, buying can be a mistake if it's in a bad location, and a home like that can be a particularly bad choice if you must resell the home within a few years.

-2. Know What You Want.
+Know What You Want

 Have you really thought about exactly what you want in a home?
 Do you and your spouse or partner agree?
 You could save many hours of looking if you make a list ahead of time.
 What are the features you must have, would like to have, what you don't want and would prefer not to have.
-The goal is to find a home that suits your needs without falling in love with one that doesn't suit your needs.
+The goal is to find a home that suits your needs without falling in love with one that doesn't work for you.
 Start the list by thinking about what you like and dislike about your current home.

-3. Get All The Information.
+Get All The Information

 Do some homework.
-Before you start, get all of the information possible about recent home sales prices, market trends, homes on the market now, neighborhood statistics and the home-buying process.
-Much is available on the Web.
-Go surfing.
-We will appreciate your knowledge when we show you homes.
+Before you start, get all of the information possible about recent home sales prices, market trends, homes on the market now, and neighborhood statistics.
+Check the internet.
+You will appreciate your knowledge when we show you homes.

-4. Talk To Your Lender.
+Talk To Your Lender